AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_database/network_geometry.rst

 There are two possibilities for moving a node: Moving to an empty space, and moving on top of another node.

-- If a node is moved to an empty space

-    All links originated/ending at that node will have its shape altered to conform to that new node position and keep the network connected.
+- If a node is moved to an empty space - all links originated/ending at that node will have its shape altered to conform to that new node position and keep the network connected.
 The alteration of the link happens only by changing the Latitude and Longitude of the link extremity associated with that node.

-- If a node is moved on top of another node
+- If a node is moved on top of another node -

-    All the links that connected to the node on the bottom have their extremities switched to the node on top
+  All the links that connected to the node on the bottom have their extremities switched to the node on top.
   The node on the bottom gets eliminated as a consequence of the behavior listed on *Deleting a node*

 Behavior regarding the fields related to modes and link types is discussed in their respective table descriptions.

 .. seealso::

       :ref:`Example - Editing network nodes <editing_network_nodes>`

 Adding a data field
 +++++++++++++++++++